YuseiRun/immich-backup-tool/README.md

 1. Add entry to database
 1. Done

-> !NOTE
+> [!NOTE]
-> You will see 'Downloading file number n/d' when you start to download
+> You will see 'Downloading file number n/d+' when you start to download
 > If you are downloading more than 250 photos the denominator will be 250 until the last page.
 > This is because the total variable returned from the Immich API does not currently return the total number of assets in the request.
-I have made a [discussion](https://github.com/immich-app/immich/issues/25325) post and it looks like a fix is in progress.
+I have made a [discussion](https://github.com/immich-app/immich/issues/25325) post and it looks like they are planning to remove 'total' from the response.

 # Combos
  You can combine this tool with something like Syncthing.